10 Big Deal-Breakers to Look Out for When Buying a House

 Purchasing a house is a big deal.
 Whether you plan to live there or rent it out to make some extra income, buying a house is expensive, so you don’t want to make a mistake.

-Hiring an inspector to look at the property can help, but you also should keep your eyes wide open to try to spot problems on your own.
+Hiring an inspector to look at the property can help, but you also should keep your eyes wide open to try to spot problems on your own as some problems that come up should be deal-breakers.

-Here are some of the biggest deal-breakers to look for when you shop for a house.
+Here are some of the biggest things to look for when you shop for a house that should stop you from buying.

 A foundation that needs repairs